-The Company has no unrecognized tax benefits as of December 31, 2023 and 2022.
+The Company has no unrecognized tax benefits as of December 31, 2024 and 2023.
 The Company does not expect the total amount of unrecognized tax benefits to significantly increase in the next twelve months.
-Should the accrual of any interest or penalties relative to unrecognized tax benefits be necessary, it is the Company's policy to record such accruals in its income tax expense accounts; no such accruals existed as of December 31, 2023 and 2022.
-The Company and its subsidiaries file U.S. Corporation federal, Colorado, Nebraska, and Missouri tax returns.
-The following schedule summarizes the years that remain subject to examination as of December 31, 2023:
+Should the accrual of any interest or penalties relative to unrecognized tax benefits be necessary, it is the Company's policy to record such accruals in its income tax expense accounts; no such accruals existed as of December 31, 2024 and 2023.
+The Company and its subsidiaries file U.S. Corporation Federal, Colorado, Nebraska, and Missouri tax returns.
+As of December 31, 2024, returns from all jurisdictions for the periods 2021 through 2023 are subject to examination except in Colorado, which is subject to an additional year examination on the 2020 return.